davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

 .. option:: -fsyntax-only

-  Check the code for syntax errors, but dont do anything beyond that.
+  Check the code for syntax errors, but don't do anything beyond that.

 .. option:: -fmax-errors=n